mmelotti/generic-alchemy-notes/README.md

 na mais apetitosa das refeições.

-Ignorar a morete dá a ela a vantagem do elemento surpresa.
+Ignorar a morte dá a ela a vantagem do elemento surpresa.

 RESPEITO